Comments On Torsion and MacDowell-Mansouri gravity: A Gravity action with torsion

-where $G_{I}^{\ \ J}$ is the Green function and $\beta_{K}^{0}$ is the solution for the homogeneous equation (for a good introduction see appendix A of \cite{Mukhanov-Winitzki}, for a more formal reference see \cite{Grubb-book}).
-So we observe that it is possible to find $\beta=\beta(\mu, \nu, \rho)$, so the ansatz for the torsion is consistent.
-We don't need the explicit form of $\beta$ as we can work with the torsion term.\\ Consider the equation Eq.(\ref{Equation of motion nu and e}) and by using $DT^{I}=-e^{I}\wedge d \beta$, we obtain Eq.(\ref{Cosmological constant result}), i.e., we can fix the cosmological constant value.
-Finally the last equation to analyze is Einstein's equation coming from the variation from the tetrad field,
+where $G_{a}^{\ \ b}$ is the Green function and $\beta_{c}^{0}$ is the solution for the homogeneous equation\cite{Mukhanov-Winitzki,Grubb-book}.
+We observe that it is possible to find $\beta=\beta(\mu, \nu, \rho)$ so the torsion that we have considered is consistent.
+Then all the information of the fields $\mu,\nu,\rho$ is encoded in $\beta$.
+To find the connection as a function of the tetrad and $\beta$, let us consider the equation (\ref{General Torsion}) and let us define $\mathcal{A}^{ab}=\omega^{ab}- \beta \delta^{ab}$, then the torsion equation reads